Headaches vs. Migraines and How to Get Relief

 A “headache” is kind of the catch-all term that we use for any kind of head-related pain.
 Technically, a headache is a nonspecific diagnosis, and most often refers to a tension headache, which we all have experienced at one time or another.
 According to the National Institute of Health, headaches are the most commonly reported form of pain.
 It is estimated that nearly everyone has experienced headaches at some point in their life, and over 50% of us have experienced a headache in this past year.

 Migraines, on the other hand, are increasing in frequency but are not nearly as common as typical headaches.
 In the past, experts believed that migraine headaches were different than tension headaches and had separate and distinct causes.
-However, today it’s widely accepted that headaches and migraines actually fall on the same continuum, with some people only experiencing mild and occasional discomfort and others having more frequent, severe, and even debilitating migraine symptoms.
+However, today it’s widely accepted that headaches and migraines actually fall on the same continuum, with some people only experiencing mild and occasional discomfort while others have more frequent, severe, and even debilitating migraine symptoms.
 It’s estimated that 35 million Americans suffer from migraine headaches each year.
 This is equivalent to almost the entire population of California.
 Interestingly, of the 35 million migraine sufferers each year, 66% are women.
-This translates to roughly 23 million women and 11.5 million men suffer from migraines.
+This translates to roughly 23 million women and 11.5 million men suffering from migraines.

 Top 13 things that you don’t want to say to people with migraines